saethlin/crater-at-home/README.md

 >
 > No, we have crater at home

-This is a tool for building or running tests for all crates published to crates.io.
-Unlike crater, it is not at all designed to look for regressions.

-This project exists because I tried to use `crater` or `rustwide` to run `cargo miri test` on all published crates, and I found those projects exceptionally difficult to hack on.
+This project exists because I tried to use [crater](https://github.com/rust-lang/crater) or [rustwide](https://crates.io/crates/rustwide) to run `cargo miri test` on all published crates, and I found it very challenging to add support for Miri, and generally very difficult to hack on those projects.

-To that end, the approach of this project is rather different.
-We do not try to do anything clever with caching, or with fine-grained sandboxing, and do not have runtime control of toolchains.
+## Intentional differences with Crater
+* Sandboxing restricts writes to anything below the crate root, not the target directory
+* Build/test commands are run attached to a pseudoterminal, output is uploaded raw and converted to HTML
+* Default resource limits per build are 1 CPU and 8 GB memory
+* All state is stored in S3, never on local disk

-The outcome seems to be significantly greater reliability than crater; we do not see any of the causes of spurious results (apart from crates with flaky test suites) that crater does, and our uploads do not occasionally crash.
+The outcome seems to be significantly greater reliability than crater: We do not see any of the causes of spurious results (apart from crates with flaky test suites) that crater does, and our uploads do not occasionally crash.
-I do not understand exactly what causes this to be so much more reliable than crater; if you know better I'm game to send patches to crater.
+I do not understand exactly what causes this to be so much more reliable than crater, but if someone can figure that out it would be great to improve crater.

 ## Architecture